dwhiffing/fury/content/aar/bf/bf4/body.md

 <img src="/assets\images\aar\bf\bf4\image2.jpeg" style="width:6.5in;height:4.05417in" alt="Bunker 7 - Finderup - ACE-High-Journal" />

-**<u>Baltic Fury \#4</u>** is a challenging scenario as the list of tasks is long, resources are short and somewhat limited and you must complete the entire operation in 16 hours.
+**<u>Baltic Fury \#4</u>** is a challenging scenario as the list of tasks is long, resources are short and somewhat limited, and you must complete the entire operation in 16 hours.
 Although you control between 375 and 400 aircraft, they are of different capabilities and with some variance in pilot quality.